Atchisson AA-12: History

 In 1987, Max Atchisson sold the rights of the AA-12 to Jerry Baber of Military Police Systems, Inc., Piney Flats, Tennessee.
 MPS in turn developed the successor simply known as Auto Assault-12 with the help of German-born machinist Boje Cornils, who redesigned the weapon over a period of 19 years with 188 changes and improvements to the original blueprint.
 Modifications included changing the AA-12 from blowback- to gas-operated with a locked breech.
 Upon firing a round, around 80% of what would normally be felt as recoil is absorbed by a proprietary gas system.
-A recoil spring grabs another 10%, leaving the final felt recoil only 10% of the normal 12-gauge round.
+A recoil spring reduces another 10%, leaving the final felt recoil only 10% of the normal 12-gauge round.
 MPS also teamed up with Action Manufacturing Company and Special Cartridge Company to combine the gun with FRAG-12 High-Explosive ammunition as a multifunction weapon system.

 The weapon was lightened to 4.76 kg and shortened to 966 mm but retained the same barrel length.
 The CQB model has a 13 in barrel and is half a pound lighter than the regular model.
 Unlike most other automatic shotguns, the AA-12 fires from an open bolt, a feature more commonly found in submachine guns, as well as heavy and squad-level machine guns.
 The weapon uses an Advanced Primer Ignition blowback which strikes the shotgun shell when moving forward before placed in-battery (fully chambered), overcoming the forward inertia of the bolt and offering low recoil.
 It uses 8-round box or 20-round drum magazines, as opposed to the original 5-round box magazine.
 Due to the abundant use of stainless steel and the designed clearance for fouling, MPS has stated that the weapon requires little to no cleaning or lubrication.
 The designer states that cleaning is required after 10,000 rounds.
 A rail system is also available for modern sighting options.
 Because of an open bolt design, the AA-12 can reportedly operate after being submerged in water.

 In 2018, the company Sol Invictus arms introduced a semi-automatic version of the AA-12 for the civilian market, featuring it in the SHOT Show 2019.
 In late 2019, the Bureau of Alcohol, Tobacco, Firearms and Explosives ordered a recall of civilian AA-12 shotguns produced by BC Engineering (a company owned by Boje Cornils), claiming that the semi-automatic shotgun was a machine gun.
 As a result Sol Invictus Arms paused the production of their AA-12.